x10m/xRCE/README.md

-# xRCE - Log4Shell Windows Test Envirment.
+# xRCE - Log4Shell Windows Test.
 ## NOTE: this exploit was patched 2 years ago so we use the unsupported java 8.